Best broker for Italian investors

 What every Italian investor must know before choosing a broker

 Generic “best broker” guides skip the Italy-specific factors that determine your actual after-tax outcome.
-These four things matter most.
+These five things matter most.

 1. Regime amministrato vs regime dichiarativo